Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Going forward, the pipette will not perform a liquid check until you turn this feature back on.

-To reactivate, add ``pipette.liquid_presence_detection=True`` at the point in a protocol where it needs to be enabled, usually between picking up a new tip and aspirating a liquid.
+To reactivate, add ``pipette.liquid_presence_detection=True`` at the point later in a protocol where it needs to be enabled, usually between picking up a new tip and aspirating a liquid.

 .. code-block:: python

     pipette.pick_up_tip(tiprack2)
-    pipette.liquid_presence_detection=True  #Liquid detection active again
+    pipette.liquid_presence_detection=True  #Liquid Presence Detection on again
     pipette.aspirate(100, reservoir["A3"])

 The robot will continue to check for a liquid until this feature is disabled again, or an empty well is detected (and the robot raises an error), or the protocol completes.